Garrett Cooper Player Props: Marlins vs. Giants

 Garrett Cooper At The Plate

-- Cooper is batting .333 with a double, a triple, three home runs and three walks.
+- Cooper is hitting .328 with a double, a triple, three home runs and three walks.

-- He ranks 24th in batting average, 74th in on base percentage, and 33rd in slugging among qualified batters in MLB action.
+- Among qualifying hitters, he ranks 25th in batting average, while his on-base percentage ranks 80th and he is 39th in slugging.

-- He has hit a long ball in 21.4% of his games this year, and 5.3% of his trips to the dish.
+- In 20.0% of his games this season, he has gone deep, and 4.9% of his trips to the plate.

-- In five games this year (35.7%), Cooper has picked up an RBI, and in three of those games (21.4%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Cooper has picked up an RBI in five games this season (33.3%), with two or more RBI in three of those contests (20.0%).

-- In three of 14 games this season, he has scored, including multiple runs once.
+- He has scored at least once three times this year (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.